nubenetes/awesome-kubernetes/docs/databases.md

 ## Graph Databases
 - [SQErzo: Tiny ORM for Graph databases](https://github.com/BBVA/sqerzo) Tiny ORM for graph databases: Neo4j, RedisGraph, AWS Neptune or Gremlin
+- [towardsdatascience.com: At Its Core: How Is a Graph Database Different from a Relational One?](https://towardsdatascience.com/at-its-core-hows-a-graph-database-different-from-a-relational-8297ca99cb8f) It’s easy to come up with some answers by simply Googling the topic, however, as I found, most answers list benefits mostly superficially

 ## Tweets
 <details>